Fort Payne, Alabama

 Fort Payne is a city in and county seat of DeKalb County, in northeastern Alabama, United States.
+It is near Lookout Mountain.
 At the 2020 census, the population was 14,877.

+This city developed around a fort of the same name, built in the 1830s to intern the Cherokee tribe who were being rounded up by the military before being forcibly removed to Indian Territory in 1838 on what they called the Trail of Tears.

-European-American settlers gradually developed the settlement around the former fort.
-It grew rapidly in the late 19th century based on industrial resources and manufacturing increasing in the early 20th centuries.
+European-American settlers gradually developed a community around the former fort.
+It grew rapidly in the late 19th century based on industrial resources, and manufacturing increased in the early 20th century.
 At the beginning of the 21st century, it still had 7000 workers in 100 mills producing varieties of socks, nearly half the world production.
+The volume of production has declined because of competition from China.

 History

-In the late 18th and early 19th centuries, this was the site of Willstown, an important Cherokee town.
-For a time it was the home of Sequoyah, a silversmith who by 1821 created the Cherokee syllabary, one of the few writing systems created by an individual from a pre-literate culture.
+In the late 18th and early 19th centuries, this was the site of Willstown, an important town of the Lower Cherokee.
+They had moved south along the Tennessee River and into what became Alabama in an effort to escape European-American pressure.

+For a time this was the home of Sequoyah, a silversmith who by 1821 created the Cherokee syllabary, one of the few writing systems created by an individual from a pre-literate culture.
 In Alabama, his people soon started publishing the first newspaper in Cherokee and English, The Cherokee Phoenix.

 This settlement was commonly called Willstown after its headman, Will Weber, who had striking red hair.
-He was the son of Cherokee and German parents.
+He was the son of Cherokee and German parents and raised as Cherokee.

 John Norton, a man born in Scotland about 1770 to Scottish and Cherokee parents, visited this area and other parts of the Cherokee homeland in 1809-1810.
 He had come to North America as a British soldier and became close to Mohawk people at the Grand River Reserve in Ontario, where he served as an interpreter.

 During the 1830s prior to Indian removal, the US Army under command of Major John Payne built a fort near Willstown to intern Cherokee from Alabama until they were forcibly removed to Indian Territory (now Oklahoma).
 Their forced exile became known as the Trail of Tears.
 Only a chimney of Fort Payne still stands in the downtown of the city that developed around it.